-Report on the Supplementary Information Required Under Bangko Sentral ng Pilipinas (BSP) Circular No. 1074 and Revenue Regulations No. 15-2010
+Report on the Supplementary Information Required Under Section 174 of Manual of Regulations for Banks and Revenue Regulations No. 15-2010

 Our audits were conducted for the purpose of forming an opinion on the basic financial statements taken as a whole.
-The supplementary information required under BSP Circular No. 1074 in Note 30 and Revenue Regulations 15-2010 in Note 31 to the financial statements is presented for purposes of filing with the BSP and Bureau of Internal Revenue, respectively, and is not a required part of the basic financial statements.
+The supplementary information required under Section 174 of Manual of Regulations for Banks and Revenue Regulations 15-2010 in Note 30 to the financial statements is presented for purposes of filing with the BSP and Bureau of Internal Revenue, respectively, and is not a required part of the basic financial statements.
 Such information is the responsibility of the management of China Bank Savings, Inc. The information has been subjected to the auditing procedures applied in our audit of the basic financial statements.
 In our opinion, the information is fairly stated, in all material respects, in relation to the basic financial statements taken as a whole.